Piano Moving Cost: How Much Does It Cost to Move a Piano?

 And for this reason, a lot of people turn to Piano Movers .

-Why You NEED to Hire Professional Movers
+Why You NEED to Hire Professional Piano Movers

 The first reason is simple: pianos are hard to move.
 A typical upright piano weighs somewhere between 400 and 900 pounds.
 Grand pianos can weigh up to 650 and 1300 pounds.
 Weight and size are just the beginning of it, you also have to consider the terrain and the path to getting it out of the house.
+Even if you have piano moving equipment such as a skip board and can lock the piano belt safely, handling the whole transportation process of an extremely heavy item would be a hard task for everyone not trained enough.

 The cost of moving any piano will depend on such things as type and size of the piano, location and move destination, billing type, if crating is required, etc. If you are moving a small typical piano locally, it can cost you as little as $100 ($50 being the base rate).
-However, usually stair flights or steps are involved into the process and the cost can go up to $200 or more for a small piano.
-A high-end, big (grand) piano to be moved across country or any other long distance will cost starting from $999 (base rate) and more.
+However, usually stair flights or steps are involved into the process and the cost can vary and go up to $200 or more for a small piano.
+Typically, a high-end, big (grand) piano to be moved across country or any other long distance will cost starting from $999 (base rate) and more.

 How to Get Piano Moving Quotes Online